pawelebe/dropwizard-sentry/README.md

 ### Configuration

-The Logback `SentryAppender` can be configured using the provided `SentryConfiguration` class which basically mirrors the appender configuration outlined in [sentry-logback](https://github.com/getsentry/sentry-java/tree/master/sentry-logback).

-Include the `sentry` appender in your `config.yml`:
+Include the `sentry` appender in your application's YAML configuration:

 ```yaml
 appenders: